 "He won't be playing on Sunday.
 He maybe will play next Wednesday.
 That is the way we have to deal with him now.
 When he gets that freshness, he doesn't show any sign of fatiguing at all.
 He is an amazing man."

 After beating Schalke 2-0 in the Champions League semi-final first leg, United's focus now shifts to Sunday's domestic encounter in the capital.
-And Sir Alex is ready to shuffle his pack again.
+And

 "We've got selection problems now but that's what we want.
 We've got an important game on Sunday against Arsenal.
 It'll be a different team but hopefully we'll get the result we want."